How to Organize a Closet: 5 Easy Steps for a Clutter-Free Wardrobe

 Box #1: Keep

-This is one of the best ideas ever from one of your fellow readers.
+Ah, the Maybe Box—a genius idea from one of your fellow readers.
 It’s not easy to say goodbye permanently.
 You will come across items that you’re just not sure about.
 Putting them into the Maybe Box is an easy way to transition.
 It’s not so much procrastination as empathy and kindness.
 Trust me; this works.
 The Maybe Box may be the one thing that keeps you motivated and in charge of this process.

 Box #3: Consign or Sell